gkovacs/gkovacs.github.com/index.markdown

 <div>
 <span style="font-size: 32px; vertical-align: middle; margin-right: 30px">Geza Kovacs</span>
-<a href="resume.pdf"    class="header">Resume</a>
+<a href="resume.pdf"    class="header">Resume / CV</a>
 <a href="#work"         class="header">Work</a>
 <a href="#publications" class="header">Publications</a>
 <a href="#teaching"     class="header">Teaching</a>
 <a href="#contact"      class="header">Contact</a>
 </div>

-I'm a PhD student in Computer Science at Stanford, supported by the NDSEG fellowship.
-My research interests include Human-Computer Interaction, natural languages, and educational technologies.
+I'm a 1st year PhD student in Computer Science at Stanford, doing research related to Human-Computer Interaction, language learning, and educational technologies.
 I did my undergrad and masters in CS at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

 <br/>